 Buying an Old Home?
-Check the Foundation
+Get a Foundation Inspection

 Time can be Hard on Foundations

-Time can catch up to older homes when it comes to its foundation.
+Time can catch up to older homes when it comes to their foundation.
 Whether it is a slab or crawlspace, the foundation is prone to numerous types of problems.
 These problems can include cracks, dry rot, water damage, settlement, and other structural issues.
 Some of these problems are costly, and if you are considering buying an older home it’s important to ask questions and get an inspection that includes the foundation.

 Inspect Prior to Buying